MowGreen Guide – 21 Ways to Clean & Serene

 7. Pre-emergent Weed Control – Corn gluten is effective but must be managed with proper timing.
 We get the only certified non-GMO, organic corn gluten available.
 It suppresses new weed growth in Spring and Fall by desiccation, shunting new seed germination, as well as a protein type reaction that suppresses broad leaf weeds especially.
 When done in Spring, Fall and Spring again, it is reputed to be 90% effective for weed control.

 9. Overseeding – Keeping grass dominant is great weed control, so overseeding 5 weeks after corn gluten is often done (Spring).
 We use Pearls Premium Ultra Low Maintenance Mix.
 It costs a bit more than what you get at the hardware store, but is ranked best for slow growth and less water and fertilizer – it’s evergreen and resilient.
 A little light raking preceding the seeding makes sense for seed contact with soil for quick rooting.
 We often sprinkle some top soil around when we overseed and also sometimes some straw to help keep it in place and retain moisture.
 Overseeding is often a good idea in Fall as well.
+We also offer other types of seed tailored to conditions and budget.

 10. Compost top dressing or tea – This is also suggested to add when overseeding to help the seed get a quick start.
 It also helps maintain healthy soil biology.